lukevance/node_modules_practice/readme.md

 ===
 Some of the questions/challenges below may "require"(<-- get it?) some extra research and digging.
 They will be discussed further at the end of the exercise.

-1. What do the following commands mean (npm init, npm install <module> -g, npm install <module> --save)
+1. What do the following commands mean? (npm init, npm install <module> -g, npm install <module> --save)
 2. What does require do?
 How does it work differently for Core, Local, NPM modules?
 3. How would you export a function vs. object?
 4. Public vs. Private Interfaces, why do they matter when working with modules?
-5. module.exports vs. exports what is the difference between the two.
+5. module.exports vs. exports what is the difference between the two?
 6. What is package.json?